-And as you study Scripture on this point you’ll notice that sometimes singing gives birth to joy and sometimes joy gives birth to singing.
-But persistently in Scripture, joy and singing are bound together.
+As you study Scripture on this point, you’ll notice that sometimes singing gives birth to joy and sometimes joy gives birth to singing.
+But persistently in Scripture, joy, and singing are bound together.
 You can’t study one of those two biblical themes without encountering the other.

-If you struggle for joy – SING!
-If you are joyful – SING!
-In God’s perfect design and in His perfect understanding of the human condition He has bound joy and singing together for His people.
+If you struggle for joy…sing!
+If you are joyful…sing!
+In God’s perfect design and understanding of the human condition, he has bound joy and singing together for his people.

-The first 6 reasons get summed up with this:
+The first six reasons get summed up with this:

 7. When you sing, you glorify God.

-Truly obedience, deep roots in the Word, building up others, making war against Satan and sin, persevering, finding joy in God – all of these things bring glory to God – each person’s chief goal and chief purpose in life.
+True obedience, deep roots in the Word, building up others, making war against Satan and sin, persevering, finding joy in God: All these things bring glory to God, which is each person’s chief goal and purpose.

-Colossians 3 & Ephesians 5 bring this out simply but powerfully telling us to sing “to God” and “to the Lord” because He is the object of our praise.
-Ephesians 5:19: “singing and making melody to the Lord with your heart.”
-It is to HIM and about HIM that we sing!
+Colossians 3 and Ephesians 5 bring this out simply but powerfully, telling us to sing “to God” and “to the Lord” because he is the object of our praise.
+Ephesians 5:19 says, “singing and making melody to the Lord with your heart.”
+It is to him and about him that we sing!

 In Revelation 7:9-10, the Apostle John describes a glimpse of eternity with a great multitude of people from every tribe, peoples, and languages singing before the Lamb, “Salvation belongs to our God who sits on the throne, and to the Lamb!”

-Will you on that day be one of the great multitude that no one could number, singing the song of the Lamb, singing His praises?
+On that day, will you be one of the great multitude that no one can number, singing the song of the Lamb, singing his praises?
 I hope you’ll be there, singing the song of our Savior, Jesus Christ.